 So what does all that mean for PC gamers?
 Here's the deal.
 Revoking net neutrality isn't going to stop you from playing Battlefield, or prompt restrictive bandwidth caps overnight that make it harder to download games from Steam.
 In the short term, it likely won't affect your day-to-day gaming at all.

 But net neutrality is still something you should care about.
-Our hobby is increasingly intertwined with the internet, and downloading games and watching streams is becoming a larger and larger chunk of .
+Our hobby is increasingly intertwined with the internet, and downloading games and watching streams is becoming a larger and larger chunk of global internet usage.
 The impact may not be immediate, but it's likely that any rule affecting net neutrality will eventually affect how you use the internet to play games or interact with the PC gaming community.

 This isn't just an issue that activists care about.
 Even large interest companies like Google and Facebook support net neutrality legislation as the best path towards keeping the internet open, and the best way to prevent phone and cable companies from trampling all over their users.
 It's an important cause—we don't want internet providers controlling where or how we browse—but because net neutrality can refer to so many issues, it can be hard to know exactly how it affects our day-to-day use of the internet.
 Here's what you need to know about net neutrality, how it intersects with gaming, and what the FCC's proposes regulation changes will mean for the future.